This is a recap of my surf camp in New Zealand with Rapu Adventures.

-This is not my first surf camp, nor my first time in Ahipara.
+This is not my first surf camp in New Zealand, nor my first time in Ahipara.
 I’ve surfed with Rapu quite a few times – I caught my first wave with them back in 2015.
 And every day we hit the ocean together I learn something new.

 Still, I’m not a very good surfer.
 But if I catch one awesome wave this week, I’ll be happy.
 Just one.
 But to catch that one awesome wave, you have to chase it.
 I stare at the ocean, wondering where I should be chasing it today.
 Maybe over there?
 Or there?
 Just one metre too far to the left or the right, and your wave is going to leave you behind.
 Hmm.
 Tell me, wave.
 Where are you going to be today?